kfigiela/book/README.md

 #The glorious Luna 1.0 Alpha documentation!

 Welcome to the Luna documentation.
-Please mind that this document is a mix of a tutorial and a formal specification and it often relies on examples and intuitive description.
+Please mind that this book is a mix of a tutorial and a formal specification, often relying on examples and intuitive description.
 We strongly believe that tutorials are easier to read and understand that adequate formal documents.

+The online version of this book is available here: https://www.gitbook.com/book/wdanilo/luna.

 ###What is Luna?